MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 > [!NOTE]
 > To allow enumeration by legacy DirectShow applications, your driver will need to also register under the [KSCATEGORY_VIDEO](https://docs.microsoft.com/windows-hardware/drivers/install/kscategory-video) and [KSCATEGORY_CAPTURE](https://docs.microsoft.com/windows-hardware/drivers/install/kscategory-capture).

--   Add a registry entry under the device interface node (use the AddReg directive in your driver INF DDInstall.Interface section) which declares the CoCreate-able CLSID of your Custom Media Source COM object.
-This must be added using the following registry value name: CustomCaptureSourceClsid.
+-   Add a registry entry under the device interface node (use the **AddReg** directive in your driver INF **DDInstall.Interface** section) which declares the CoCreate-able CLSID of your Custom Media Source COM object.
+This must be added using the following registry value name: **CustomCaptureSourceClsid**.

 This allows the "camera" source to be discovered by applications and when activated, informs the Frame Server service to intercept the activation call and re-route it to the CoCreated Custom Media Source.